-In order to pursue and secure projects, the Company must have adequate working capital and equity retained in the business to support its surety and contract security requirements.
+The Company must have adequate working capital and equity retained in the business to support its ongoing operations, including surety and contract security requirements.
 The Company continually monitors the adequacy of its working capital and equity to satisfy contract security needs.
 The following shows the working capital and equity of the Company in the comparative reporting periods.

-(thousands of dollars) Se September 30, 2013 September 30, 2012 December 31, 2012 Working capital \$ 130,389 \$ 141,089 \$ 154,427 Shareholders' equity \$ 179,522 \$ 174,184 \$ 191,565
+(thousands of dollars)

+2013 2012

+Working capital \$ 120,362 \$ 154,427

+Shareholders' equity \$ 177,296 \$ 191,565

-The \$24.0 million decline in the amount of working capital in the nine-month period ended September 30, 2013 is primarily a result of \$12.6 million of cash used to purchase property and equipment, \$12.0 million of cash used to repay long-term debt, \$5.6 million of net cash used to acquire Nason offset to some extent by a number of other smaller changes to working capital.
+The \$34.1 million decline in the amount of working capital in the year ended December 31, 2013 is primarily a result of \$11.5 million of cash used to purchase property and equipment not financed with debt, the use of \$14.6 million of cash to repay long-term debt and \$5.6 million of net cash used to acquire Nason.

-The change in amount of shareholders' equity from December 31, 2012 represents the extent to which dividends declared exceeded earnings in the nine months ended September 30, 2013, offset to some extent by the issuance of 363,007 common shares valued at \$5.0 million as part of the acquisition of Nason.
+The change in amount of shareholders' equity during the year represents the extent to which dividends declared exceeded earnings in the year ended December 31, 2013, offset to some extent by the issuance of 363,007 common shares valued at \$5.0 million as part of the acquisition of Nason.